nemac/climate-by-location/README.md

-# Climate Widget (Climate in Your Location) Library
+# Climate Widget (Climate in Your Location) Graph Library

-This library defines functions that can create and manage interactive climate widget graphs.
+This library defines functions that create and manage interactive climate widget graphs.

 ## Prerequisite

 This library depends on jQuery.
-You should make sure that a copy of jQuery has been loaded in your page before including any of the `<script>` tags below.
+You should make sure that a copy of jQuery has been loaded in your page before including the `<script>` tag below.

 ## Installation